 Like a hug in a bowl!

 I think the carrot-peanut combo is always a success.
 The flavors blend together so beautifully.
 With some chickpeas and just a touch of spices, this amazing soup will keep your stomach full and your taste buds happy.
 Perfect for weeknight dinners!
-Make a big batch and freeze it, reheat it on busy nights for a quick and comfy meal.
+Make a big batch and freeze it, reheat it on busy nights for a quick and comforting meal.

 This plant-based soup is easy to make, HEALTHY, PROTEIN-RICH and OH-SO-GOOD!
 I hope you love this recipe as much as we do.

-Comfy Peanut, Carrot And Chickpea Soup
+Cozy Peanut, Carrot And Chickpea Soup

-- 1 Tbsp of coconut oil
+- 1 Tbsp of coconut oil or olive oil

 - 1 large yellow onion, diced